By: Brett Shainfeld

 Myth #3: Used Vehicles Don’t Qualify Under Lemon Law

-This may be the biggest myth in all of lemon law.
+This may be the biggest myth in all of the lemon law.
 In California, used vehicles may be deemed a lemon and eligible for a buyback or replacement.
 The biggest determination in used vehicles comes from whether it’s still under a factory or dealership warranty; if it is, it’ll be treated much like a new vehicle.
-If it’s not, and you expressly sign in paperwork that you’re purchasing ‘as is’, you may be on the hook for the faulty vehicle.
-However, even in this case you may be protected under a facet of lemon law that refers to “implied warranty of merchantability”, which protects consumers from unsafe vehicles.
-A tip here is to reach out to an experienced lemon law attorney for used car cases; they’re often not quite as simple.
+If it’s not, and you expressly sign-in paperwork that you’re purchasing ‘as is’, you may be on the hook for the faulty vehicle.
+However, even in this case, you may be protected under a facet of lemon law that refers to “implied warranty of merchantability”, which protects consumers from unsafe vehicles.
+A tip here is to reach out to an experienced lemon law attorney for used carcasses; they’re often not quite as simple.

 Myth #4: The Arbitration Process Means I Don’t Need An Attorney

-While it’s true that California providers for an arbitration process for you to present your case, automobile manufacturers retain some of the toughest litigators in the business that have the sole job of beating your case.
-They’ll argue a myriad of defences, from defects not qualifying under lemon law codes, to building a case of vehicle neglect or abuse on your behalf.
+While it’s true that California providers for an arbitration process for you to present your case, automobile manufacturers retain some of the toughest litigators in the business that has the sole job of beating your case.
+They’ll argue a myriad of defenses, from defects not qualifying under lemon law codes, to building a case of vehicle neglect or abuse on your behalf.

 This brings us to our last tip: find a qualified lemon law expert like Shainfeld Law to represent your case.
 As mentioned already, California lemon law places the burden of cost on the manufacturer should your case win in arbitration, and many end their cases owing nothing in legal fees.
 For quality representation and a swift, victorious process, reach out to Shainfeld Law and inquire about your lemon law case today!